mishmanners/Free-Learning-Content/free-learning.md

 https://www.khanacademy.org/

 Lots of courses around schooling, programming, maths etc. There's something for each year level from preschool through to 8th grade, and then lots available for open learning.

 ### Laracasts

 https://laracasts.com/

 A cool online place to learn some really indepth technical content.
 The UI is amazing and it's a great place to learn Laravel along with JavaScript and PHP.

+### Minecraft Education Edition

+Grab [Minecraft today](https://education.minecraft.net/class-resources/coding-with-minecraft#:~:text=Minecraft%3A%20Education%20Edition%20offers%20an,apply%20coding%20across%20STEM%20subjects) from the Microsoft Store and start learning to code.
+A 30 hour circular for students aged 11-16.

 ### MIT Open Courseware